cunnie/writings/i_am_become_forever.md

 imprisoned.
 We were hoping that the ..."

 "Whoa, slow down there: who is this 'we' that you refer to?
-You got another friend out there?"
+You got another frien' out there?"

 "No, not at all.
 Just me.
 The friend was trying to help me free the other friend, a girl."

-"Is the girl your friend?"
+"Is the girl your frien'?"

 "Yeah, she's my friend, too.
 Well, I mean I work for her.
 Well, I mean I work for the guy who works for a guy who works for a guy who works for her."